equinixmetal-archive/docs-packet-legacy/products/03-servers/03-key-features/09-cpr.md

 *   __g2.large.x86__: 1 x 150 GB SSD (Boot), 2 x 480 GB SSD
 *   __s1.large.x86__:  1 x 120 GB SSD (Boot), 2 x 480 GB SSD & 12 X 2 TB HDD.

+_Some servers are UEFI only and require an extra step for the CPR configuration.
+Please check the end of this article for the details of UEFI only servers._

 ### Using CPR During Provisioning

 Let's say you are going to deploy one of your reserved instances.
 An example [call to the API](https://www.packet.com/developers/api/devices/) might look like this: